danainjax/is-it-ok-api/README.md

 #movie safe api

-Rails backend for is-it-ok movie reviews for parents and their kids.
+Rails backend for movie safe reviews for parents and their kids.